 Now that the Fed has been charged with overseeing systemic risk, experts question how it can best respond to systemic threats while fulfilling its original dual mandate.
 Some argue that managing monetary policy and systemic risk presents the Fed with a conflict that could ultimately undermine price stability.

 Some of the fiercest criticism of the Fed came after its November 2010 announcement that it would launch a second round of QE (known as QE2), buying $600 billion in long-term Treasury bonds to stimulate a struggling economy.
 The Fed hoped that this second round of so-called quantitative easing, or QE2—the first was implemented at the end of 2008 during the height of the crisis—would lower long-term interest rates, increase investment, and boost job growth.
 Twenty-three conservative economists wrote a letter to the Fed criticizing the plan for potentially stoking inflationary pressures, weakening the dollar, and failing to alter the jobless rate.
 QE2 wrapped up in June 2011.
 But following the S&P downgrade of U.S. debt in early August 2011, subsequent global market volatility, and fears of another recession, many investors have looked to the Fed to implement a third round of bond buying in the absence of any coherent fiscal policy by legislators, and indeed, it launched a new, open-ended quantitative easing program in September 2012.

-Unconventional monetary policies, as quantitative easing and other central bank investments are called, were deemed "largely successful at achieving their domestic goals, and were especially effective at the time of greatest financial turmoil," according to an April 2013 report by the International Monetary Fund.
-Intervention stemmed the losses for volatile assets, such as mortgage securities, and provided maneuverability for central banks when they couldn't realistically enforce negative interest rates, the IMF report says.
+Unconventional monetary policies, as quantitative easing and other central bank investments are called, were deemed "largely successful at achieving their domestic goals, and were especially effective at the time of greatest financial turmoil," according to an April 2013 report by the International Monetary Fund [PDF].
+Intervention stemmed the losses for volatile assets, such as mortgage securities, and provided maneuverability for central banks when they couldn't realistically enforce negative interest rates, the IMF report said.
 Moreover, the Fed's investment portfolio has contributed more than $200 billion in profit to the Treasury over the past three years, which was largely generated from the interest payments it received from the Treasury for holding government bonds.